zsofiasomlai/pbx-group-security/content/blog/test-entry.md

 +++
+title = "Warren & Brandeis – The Right to Curate an Identity" date = "2017-12-04"
-title = "This is the title of this blog" date = "2017-12-01" tags = ["go", "Jemma", "Dinis"] categories = ["programming"] banner = "img/banners/banner-2.jpg"
+tags = ["GDPR", "Data Protection"] categories = ["GDPR", "Data Protection"] banner = "img/banners/banner-2.jpg"
 +++
-## this is the title Jemma is the best

-Some text

-- Dinis is pretending he knows what he is talking about
-- Jemma is better than James
-- some text
+## Warren & Brandeis: The Right to Curate an Identity

+Robert's blog post about how GDPR began